side-effectsApril 26, 2026·8 min read

 Constipation — 24% of Users

 Semaglutide slows gastric emptying, which can reduce bowel movement frequency.
-Fiber intake, hydration, and magnesium supplementation help.
+Community sources describe fiber intake, hydration, and magnesium supplementation as helping.
 This effect typically stabilizes after 4-6 weeks.

 Decreased Appetite — Common

-This is the intended mechanism of action, but some users experience appetite suppression beyond what feels comfortable.
-If you're struggling to meet minimum caloric needs (under 1,200 kcal/day), discuss dose adjustment with your provider.
+This is the intended mechanism of action, but some users self-report appetite suppression beyond what feels comfortable.
+Community sources describe difficulty meeting minimum caloric needs (under 1,200 kcal/day) as a common reason for discussing dose adjustment with a provider.

 Uncommon Side Effects (1-10% Incidence)